100% free premium coloring pages · No email required · New designs every week

 Paper choice matters

 Paper changes the final result more than many people expect.
-Standard 20 lb printer paper works well for crayons and colored pencils.
-If you want less bleed-through, use heavier paper in the 32 lb range or cardstock.
+Standard 20 lb printer paper works well for crayons and colored pencils, making it a good everyday choice for quick pages, classrooms, and coloring baskets.

 • Printer paper: Best for quick coloring, classroom handouts, and large batches